 My process included sketches, prototypes, ethics applications, product data sheets, mind maps, test plans, and comprehensive research reports.

-I named it Enkaji (Maasai for “home”) because I wanted to put Western customers directly into the homes of the ladies in Tanzania to catch a glimpse of a culture far removed from their own.
+I named it Enkaji (Maasai for “home”) because I wanted to put Western customers directly into the homes of the ladies in Tanzania to experience a glimpse of the culture.

-Once the first brainstorming stage was finished, I travelled to Tanzania to refine the concept and to propose my idea to the Longido village counsel.
+Once the first brainstorming stage was finished, I travelled to Tanzania to meet the Maasai communities, meet the team, refine my concepts, and propose my idea to the Longido village counsel.
 Out of the 7 teams that presented, the council would select the top 3 most feasible projects and implement them.

 FINAL DESIGN